AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

     ![Publishing tasks in the Assigned to you tab](./images/publishing-tasks-access.png){width="650" align="left"}

-    *Caption: Publishing task in the Assigned to you tab*
+    *Publishing task in the Assigned to you tab*

     ![Publishing tasks in the Your tasks widget](./images/publishing-tasks-access-your-tasks.png){width="650" align="left"}